tjtelan/tjtelan.github.io/content/blog/using-a-database-grpc-with-rust.md

 **Database**

-For database, I decided to use [Diesel-rs](https://crates.io/crates/diesel) since there really aren't any other choices that I felt were better in a production environment.
+For database, I decided to use [Diesel-rs](https://crates.io/crates/diesel) since there really aren’t any other choices that I felt were better in a production environment.
 Diesel is a mature project that is very actively supported.

 **Command line interface**

 For the command line interface, I picked [clap-rs](https://crates.io/crates/clap), because I was interested in trying out defining the command line content and structure with yaml.
 In the future I would probably use [StructOpt](https://crates.io/crates/structopt).
 It happens to use clap-rs internally, but the written code is easier for me to read, and in my opinion, less code to write derives.
-For this reason, I'll probably gloss over the command line implementation.
+For this reason, I’ll probably gloss over the command line implementation.
 It provides the minimal amount of interaction I needed to highlight what appears to be an idiomatic pattern.

 After spending a few hours with all the tools, I wanted to jump in feet first with an example project.